Trevelino/Keller

-Trevelino/Keller Communications Group is a public relations firm based in Atlanta.
+Trevelino/Keller is an American public relations firm based in Atlanta.
 The firm has four practices: Progressive Technologies, Consumer Lifestyle, Business-to-Business, and GreenWorks.

 History

-Dean Trevelino and Genna Keller, long-standing partners from the 1990s where they met at Shandwick and 1999–2003 where they realigned at Ogilvy, started Trevelino/Keller in 2003.
+Dean Trevelino and Genna Keller, long-standing partners from the 1990s who met at Shandwick and 1999–2003 where they realigned at Ogilvy, started Trevelino/Keller in 2003.
 The firm concentrates on emerging and established companies based in the Southeast with a national or international footprint.

 Atlas Alliance

-A consortium of boutique agencies started in 2005 by Trevelino/Keller, an Atlanta-based national public relations firm.
-Atlas Alliance consists of UK-based The Word Shop, Atlanta-based Lanza Group, Dubai-based Active PR, Los Angeles-based Platform Media Group and Singapore-based Mileage Communications.
+The Atlas Alliance is a consortium of boutique agencies started in 2005 by Trevelino/Keller.
+The alliance consists of UK-based The Word Shop, Atlanta-based Lanza Group, Dubai-based Active PR, Los Angeles-based Platform Media Group and Singapore-based Mileage Communications.

 Start-Up Council

 The Start-Up Council was created in 2006 by Trevelino/Keller as a gratis-based initiative to support start-up companies in need of early stage counsel.
 Led by Trevelino/Keller, the counsel consists of consultants representing public relations, marketing, branding, financial services, human resources, outsourced manufacturing, venture capital, business strategy and legal.
 Start-up Council is hosted quarterly by Trevelino/Keller.